My Boat Projects

 and rework the seats a bit.

 I started to work on the dinghy in August.
 I assembled the 2x4s for the strongback and jigsawed the station bulkheads out of 1/2" plywood.
 (As they suggest here) I cut and fastened a narrow strip of 1/2" plywood around the edge of each so that I only need to use C-clamps to hold the strips together until the glue sets.
 That way I can avoid the little marks left from having to drive staples into the strips to hold them in place.
 That took me a couple days, sweating like a proverbial pig.
 For whatever reason (age, condition?)
 I wasn't getting used to the heat.
 It wasn't fun.
 I had been planning to make the trip to Ecuador and Peru after the dinghy.
 Instead, I put the dinghy project aside and set off for Ecuador.
-It'll be there when I get back (as I write this I'm looking forward to it).
+It'll be there when I get back.
+As I write this from northern Peru, I'm looking forward to it.

-Update: Man-O-War Cay, 19 Mar 2009
+Man-O-War Cay, 19 Mar 2009

 I've added the construction page here.